 Before we jump to our top picks for the best desktop computers for photo editing, there are some crucial points you need to take into account when you are going to buy a computer for yourself.

 1. Types of desktop computers

 Desktops typically offer more performance for the cash than laptops and are less expensive to repair.
 They may allow for a more ergonomically correct work environment, generally come with better speakers, and allow you to view your work on a larger screen.

-- Compact Desktop: At less than half the size of full-sized desktops, compact or slim desktops are ideal if you lack space under your desk or if you plan to put the computer on your desk.
+- Compact Desktop: At less than half the size of full-sized desktops, compact or slim desktops are ideal if you lack space under your desk or plan to put the computer on your desk.

-- All-in-One Desktop: All-in-one desktop computers, also known as "all-in-ones," integrate the computer and monitor in one case.
+- All-in-one desktop computers, also known as "all-in-ones," integrate the computer and monitor in one case.
 The components are tightly packed behind and underneath the display, making them difficult to upgrade or repair.
 Meant to be space-savers, they're also designed to look less dull than traditional computers.
 You'll pay big cash for these models.

 - Gaming Desktop: Speaking of gaming systems, they have no limits.
 You get the fastest processors, the most sophisticated graphics cards, multiple large hard drives, and lots of RAM.
 Cases are usually large and offer room for additional components like extra memory or dedicated sound cards.
 These tend to be quite expensive.

 Personal preference and experience affect the operating system of choice more than anything, making it hard to recommend one over the other.
 The best way to tell which one is perfect for you is to try both out to see which one feels more natural for you to work on and which one will work with your favorite programs.